jgoneil/Checkers/docs/DesignDoc.md

 ![Webcheckers Model Class Diagram](Class Diagrams - Model.png)

-Although there are lots of classes in this tier, all follow the OO principles of single resposibility, low coupling, high cohesion, and use the model board as a main source of connection between this tier and the application tier.
+Although there are lots of classes in this tier, all follow the OO principles of single responsibility, low coupling, high cohesion, and use the model board as a main source of connection between this tier and the application tier.

 One of the most important classes in this tier is the findBestMove class.
 It handles finding the best move that a player can make and relies upon a state machine for finding the deemed 'best move'.
 Here is a state diagram for the system.